Agile ALM Keeps you On Track!

 of a software project, and the many challenges of running an IT organization.
 This

-material is a culmination of many years of experience both here at PDSA and from
+material is a culmination of many years of experience both here at Fairway and from

 our observations of how other IT organizations are managed.